b33pbop/tp/docs/DeveloperGuide.md

   ```
   view p/98765432
   ```
   **Expected:** Displays a pop up with detailed information for the contact with that phone number.
+Status message confirms success.

 ---